 Although less known today than other Indianapolis hotels that survived later into the century, the Denison Hotel was considered one of the city’s finest.
 Despite shaky beginnings, the Denison stood for over fifty years on the southeast corner of East Ohio and North Pennsylvania Streets.
 In 1870 a group of investors started to build a large hotel, but the construction was not “vigorously pushed” and the project languished.
 The unfinished, four-story brick structure was nearly destroyed by fire in 1874.
-A few years later, political mover-and- shaker John C. New, along with Cincinnati businessman John M. Denison and a few others, bought the ruins and built a hotel much more elaborate than originally conceived.
+A few years later, political mover-and- shaker John C. New, along with Cincinnati businessman John M. Denison and a few others, bought the ruins and built a hotel much more elaborate than originally conceived, completed in 1879.
 Although it was officially named the “New-Denison Hotel,” after the principal investors, it was more commonly referred to as the “Denison Hotel.”

 Located at the intersection of Pennsylvania and Ohio Streets and Massachusetts Avenue, the 250-room hotel thrived.
 It featured restaurants, billiards, a bar, a drug store, and a separate ladies’ entrance.
 In the 1880s and ‘90s the Republican Party often gathered at the Denison and President Benjamin Harrison often met with local residents in the dining room when he returned to Indianapolis.
 The hotel’s importance as a political gathering spot is perhaps best illustrated by Indiana’s legislative minutes from February 1895: “The rules were suspended for the passage of the bill, and, while it was being read the third time, the House was notified that the Denison Hotel was on fire and adjourned in a stampede.”